About Museums In London

 Jack The Ripper Museum

-The Jack the Ripper Museum tops the list of the unique museums in London for telling the complete tale of the murders committed by Jack the Ripper.
+The Jack the Ripper Museum tops the list of the famous museums in London for telling the complete tale of the murders committed by Jack the Ripper.
 It details about the victims' lives, the primary murder suspects, the police investigation, and regular life in London's east end in 1888.
-The museum is housed within an old Victorian home in the heart of Whitechapel.
+The Jack the Ripper Museum is housed within an old Victorian home in the heart of Whitechapel.
 Solving the Jack the Ripper mystery with the evidence on exhibit at the museum is both entertaining and thrilling.

 Royal Observatory Greenwich